mikkelsander/pub-sub-exercise/README.md

 JobStatusReporting is a small library intended to make it easy for your long running batch jobs to produce a live stream of status progression to multiple consumers using Redis Pup/Sub.

-#Documentation
+# Documentation

-The `JobStatusReport` class represent the model of the streamed status updates:
+The `JobStatusReport` class represents the model of the streamed status updates:

 ```
 public class JobStatusReport